Double Majorana vortex zero modes in superconducting topological crystalline insulators with surface rotation anomaly

 From Eq.~(\ref{eq:magneticmirror}) and the anti-unitarity of $\mathcal{M}_{\rm T}$, we readily find that $\mathcal{M}_{\rm T}$ is closed within each subsector in Eq.~(\ref{eq:subsectors}).
 Thus, $\mathcal{M}_{\rm T}$ can be regarded effectively as (spinless) TRS in each $\mathcal{H}_m$.
 Hence, $\mathcal{H}_m$ belongs to class AI when $m/n \notin \{ 0, 1/2 \}$, while it is in class BDI when $m/n \in \{ 0, 1/2 \}$.
 Therefore, 1D topological invariants for $\mathcal{H}$ are $\mathbb{Z} \times \mathbb{Z}$ for $n=2,4,6$ and $\mathbb{Z}$ for $n=3$.
 Since the combination of the spinless TRS and PHS gives a chiral symmetry, we can define winding numbers $(w_+,w_-) \in \mathbb{Z} \times \mathbb{Z}$ as

 where $\Gamma_{\rm M}$ is a chiral operator, defined by $M_{\rm T} \mathcal{P}$ projected onto $\mathcal{H}_{\pm}$.
 The classification of Majorana vortex end modes is summarized in Table~\ref{tab:classification}.
 Interestingly, our classification has one-to-one correspondence with that of 3D TCIs with 2D point groups~\cite{Cornfeld19}.
-The correspondence can be understood from our analysis of 2D surface theory generalizing the Fu-Kane mechanism to multiple Dirac cones~\cite{FuKane08}.
+The correspondence can be understood from our analysis of 2D surface theory~(\ref{eq:surfacBdG}), as crystal symmetry-protected multiple surface Dirac cones are able to host multiple Majorana vortex zero modes via the Fu-Kane mechanism~\cite{FuKane08}.
+These multiple Majorana vortex zero modes are eigenstates of 2D point groups and free from a hybridization.

 \paragraph*{Concluding remarks.--} We have studied the intrinsic relation between surface rotational anomaly and Majorana zero modes localized at the ends of a vortex in 3D superconductors, and established topological classification predicting the existence of double Majorana vortex zero modes: $\mathbb{Z}_2 \times \mathbb{Z}_2$ for C$_2$, C$_4$, and C$_6$, and $\mathbb{Z} \times \mathbb{Z}$ for C$_{2v}$, C$_{4v}$, and C$_{6v}$.
-The double Majorana zero modes can be realized, e.g., in high-spin topological insulators and detected through tunneling conductance as a zero bias conductance peak of height $4e^2/h$.
+The double Majorana zero modes can be realized, e.g., in high-spin topological insulators~\cite{Oudah16}, SnTe~\cite{Sasaki12,TSato13}, BiBr~\cite{Tang2019}, and a family of Zintl compounds~\cite{Zhang19}, and detected through tunneling conductance as a zero bias conductance peak of height $4e^2/h$.

 \widetext

 {S\arabic{figure}}

 {S\arabic{table}}